Bakkiyalakshmiethiraj/JAVA_DS_Module-6/Ex5-Count Inversions in an Array.md

 ```
 /*
 Program toto Count the number of inversions in an array where inversion is defined as: arr[i] > arr[j] and i < j
-Developed by: Dhanusya K
+Developed by: Bakkiyalakshmi E
-RegisterNumber:  212223230043
+RegisterNumber:  212223220012
 */

 import java.util.Scanner;